ibnuhafidzh/cveditornetcore6mvcdapper/README.md

 - dapper version 2.13.5 for orm and data mapper that will enchance the ado.net connectivity
 - npgsql version 8.0.3 connectivity to postgree database

+## list of structure directory

+here's the list of directory :
+- ImagesReadme
+it is the folder of image that link into readme files
+- Manual Book
+it is the folder that countain the backup sql file and script for database
+- WebApplication
+it is the main folder of visual studio project
+- .vs
+it is the historical git activity folder
+- .git
+it is the historical git activity folder

 ## list of required application

 if you'r using local pc or laptop makesure when you'r running this project.